DevExpress-Examples/winforms-grid-open-excel-files/Readme.md

 This example demonstrates how you can open Excel files in a [Grid Control](https://docs.devexpress.com/WindowsForms/DevExpress.XtraGrid.GridControl) in versions prior to v15.2.

 The code uses the Microsoft OLE DB Provider for Microsoft Jet to populate a [DataSet](https://docs.microsoft.com/en-us/dotnet/api/system.data.dataset) with data from an XLS file.
-This DataSet it then bound to the grid control.
+This DataSet is then bound to the grid control.

 <!-- default file list -->
 ## Files to Look At